north-road/slyr/docs/src/user_guide/limitations.md

 # Known Limitations

-SLYR will always follow the development in **ESRI** and **QGIS** to provide conversion opportunities as they arise, but if non-compatibility exists, then conversions are limited.
-But don't be disheartened, if the ability is in ESRI, we can always develop it within QGIS.
-The other way around though - well that is out of our hands, and workarounds may be attempted.
+SLYR will always follow the developments in **ESRI** and **QGIS** to provide conversion opportunities as new functionality is added to these applications.

-To be transparent, we have listed the current limitations that we know of, what we are doing about it and if there is a workaround in the meantime.
+However, there are limitations in both QGIS and ESRI software which can prevent perfect results when converting documents between these applications.

+This page lists limitations which we know can affect the quality of conversions made by SLYR, along with any workarounds you can use to help avoid conversion issues.

-> If you know a limitation that isn't listed,
+> If you encounter a limitation that isn't listed,
 > please [email us](mailto:info@north-road.com) and we will investigate it.

 <!--## Template ##